 This edition of my Travel Destination Guide is sharing a few of my favorite Best Food and Best Drinks that Maryland has to offer.

 First stop we will be visiting the Iron Rooster located at 12 Market Space in Annapolis, Maryland.
-Visit their website at http://www.iron-rooster.mailchimpsites.com for up to date hours and information.
+For more menu selections visit their website at www.iron-rooster.mailchimpsites.com or click here

 1. Fried Chicken Benedict – Buttermilk marinated fried chicken breast, poached eggs, house made biscuit, black pepper gravy and home fries.